fenok/react-router-typesafe-routes/README.md

 ## What can be improved

--   There should be warnings when the user is doing something wrong, like placing `param.string` before `param.number`.

 -   It would be nice to have type-checking for route state.
 It requires deep object validation and can be added without breaking changes.

 -   It may be a good idea to convert values from path like `'one/two/three'` into arrays.
-It's not clear what is the best way to do it, though.
-One possible way is to create a special type of transformer that also stringifies values.
-That would also allow storing arbitrary types (like `Date`) in URL, but at the same time cause a lot of issues with transformers composition.

--   `param` API can potentially be simplified.
-We could use something like this: `oneOf(String, [Number], true, undefined)`.
-However, for simple cases (which are the vast majority of real-life cases, I believe) the difference between APIs is marginal, so it's probably not worth it.
+Right now it can be done with a custom transformer.

 ## How is it different from existing solutions?